 One of the perennial problems of hiking with a decent camera is lugging the gear around.

 The camera, in particular, is a problem.
-With a traditional camera neck strap, the camera not only swings all over the place, but it gets in the way if you have to bend down.
+With a traditional camera neck strap, the camera not only swings all over the place, but it gets in the way when you bend down.
 If I keep my camera in my pack, then it takes ages to get at it, and most of the time I just don’t bother taking pictures, it’s too much trouble.
-A neck strap is just as much of an issue when I’m working in a church, plus walking up the aisle and taking communion with a camera strapped around your neck is not exactly an inconspicuous way of working.
+A neck strap is just as much of an issue when I’m working in a church, it gets in the way, and taking communion with a camera strapped around your neck is not exactly an inconspicuous way of working.
 Finally carrying a camera on a neck strap gives me a neck and backache — even with the small and light Fuji’s.

+I have found an excellent solution to the problem.
 I first saw the Peak Design Capture Clip several years ago.
 It lets you clip your camera to a belt or strap and it has a quick-release lock that holds the camera in place so that it cannot accidentally fall out.
 However, two things put me off buying one at the time.
 First was the price, and secondly, I didn’t want the big heavy Nikon hanging off of my belt or backpack.

 Having ditched the Nikon, and wanting to take more pictures while I’m hiking and backpacking (if I say I’ll be going hiking and backpacking, just maybe I will actually get out more), I decided that the time was right to buy one.

 Expensive it is — well-made it is too.
 There is a lot of attention to detail, and Peak Design provides a lifetime warranty.
-The only minor issue I have with it is that there is a little bit too much slack in the baseplate-clip connection for my liking.
-The camera rattles around a little bit, whereas I’d rather that it was held more firmly.
 There’s no fear of it falling out, it’s out of the way and instantly accessible.

 - Would I recommend buying one?
 Absolutely.